Clonmel Borstal: Borstal system in Clonmel

 The Prevention of Crime Act 1908 envisaged that youths aged between 16 and 21 who were charged with serious offences could undergo a programme of discipline intended to rehabilitate them, segregated from the influence of adult prisoners.
 The Criminal Justice Administration Act 1914 extended the borstal programme to those charged with less serious offences.

 A District Court could not impose a borstal sentence directly but could only recommend to a Circuit Court that a detainee might be considered for borstal.
 If the Circuit Court judge agreed, he could order the confinement of the youth at the borstal from 2 to 4 years.
 Unlike Industrial Schools, the borstal was under the authority of a governor and a staff of warders.

 The average number at Clonmel at any given time was about 50.
 Only about half of these had been sent directly by a court.
-The others were transferred by Ministerial order from the ordinary prisons.
+The others were transferred by order of the Minister for Justice from the ordinary prisons.
 The regime in Clonmel allowed a level of trust to develop between the staff and detainees.
 At the discretion of the Governor, the boys could be allowed out into the town to find work.